Mpowa-IO/Documents/Whitepaper.md

-United Nations National Quality Assurance Frameworks Manual for Official Statistics There are different relevant ISO standards for quality and other management areas; in addition to covering quality manage- ment, including customer satis- faction, they comprise market, opinion and social research and risk management.
+United Nations National Quality Assurance Frameworks Manual for Official Statistics

+There are different relevant ISO standards for quality and other management areas; in addition to covering quality management, including customer satisfaction, they comprise market, opinion and social research and risk management.
-The Deming Prize Committee, revised 1998.

 The various quality assurance frameworks cover the same or similar aspects of statistical quality.
 Some are referred to as codes of practice, stressing their normative character.
 Adequate management of each of them is essential.
 At the same time, they must be seen in relation to each other within the statistical production processes.

 See International Organization for Standardization (ISO) 9000:2015.

+International Organization for Standardization (ISO),

+Six Sigma,

+European Foundation for Quality Management,

+Balanced Scorecard,

-International Organization for Standardization (ISO),8 Six Sigma, European Foundation for Quality Management, Balanced Scorecard, Lean and Lean Six Sigma.
+Lean and Lean Six Sigma.

 - ISO emphasizes certification and standardization of “processes”,
 - while Six Sigma focuses on quality control of the “products/ outputs” using statistical methods.